Continuous improvement in practice.

 - Applied a Lean model, however, in this case, they replaced the “eliminating waste” language with a focus on identifying improvement opportunities.
 This model now works across the council’s multiple, diverse departments.

-- Implemented a 12-week process improvement programme dubbed “Pi”.
+- Implemented a 12-week process improvement program dubbed “Pi”.

 - Sparked staff motivation with short improvement bursts, focused on quick wins with an added element of competition via KPI’s as well as a requirement to report progress back to the CEO & the Executive team.
 This led to faster and better results, including time-savings and a shift in culture.

-- Used Promapp as an enabler for the programme, to capture the processes and feedback, and provide an easily referenceable source of process knowledge as changes were embedded into new ways of working
+- Used Promapp as an enabler for the program, to capture the processes and feedback, and provide an easily referenceable source of process knowledge as changes were embedded into new ways of working

 Processes support change at Toyota Australia.